 My aspiration after graduating was always to work for Caron.
 It was, and still is, the best treatment continuum.
 It is considered a preeminent place to work, not just for the environment, but because of the expertise of our staff and how they go above and beyond to help patients and their families achieve recovery.

-After I was hired by Caron, I went on to serve as a family therapist at Caron Renaissance and Caron Ocean Drive.
+After I was hired by Caron, I went on to serve as a family therapist at Caron Florida.
 Concurrent with that, I'd gone back to business school to get my MBA.
 I observed a need in the treatment sector for someone who had both clinical acumen and the knowledge of how to run a business.
 I wanted to have the best combination of skills in place to make a significant impact as a leader in the treatment sector.

 I continued to enhance my experience shortly thereafter in 2015 when I became Executive Director of Caron Florida.
 I learned a lot in that position, which I held for several years before relocating to Pennsylvania as the Executive Vice President of Strategy and Chief Growth Officer for Caron.